sethmarks360/RecipePi/README.md

-# RecipePi
+# Recipe Pi

-A WebApp connected to a Raspberry Pi made with HTML, CSS, and JavaScript.
+A simple Raspberry Pi web app to put in my kitchen to browse my favorite recipies.